fbpx

 2. What Is Keyword Research?

-Keyword research is considered one of the most important parts of SEO and involves finding and analyzing search terms used when searching for information on the internet.
+Keyword research, also known as keyword analysis, is considered one of the most important parts of Search Engine Optimization (SEO) and involves finding and analyzing search terms used when searching for information on the internet.
 It is a vital component of on-site SEO that helps website owners optimize their content for higher rankings on Google.
 Keyword research is primarily done to identify a website’s most relevant and profitable keywords.
 It entails several steps, such as determining your website’s target audience and how they find it through search engines, investigating the keywords used by your competitors, and using specialized software to analyze factors like search volumes, difficulty, and relevance.

 What Is Keyword Research